Patients with HIV

 Our Blanchard and Royal Free Clinics provide free osteopathic treatment to people living with HIV.

-The Blanchard Clinic runs on Wednesday mornings, Thursday afternoons and Friday mornings at the UCO Clinic.
+The Blanchard Clinic runs on Monday mornings at the UCO Clinic.

-The Royal Free Clinic is run at the hospital's Ian Charleston Day Centre on Friday afternoons, and is generously supported by the Burdett Trust.
+The Royal Free Clinic is based at the Royal Free Hospital’s Ian Charleston Day Centre on Friday afternoons, and is generously supported by the Burdett Trust.

 “Lots of people think that, because there is now medication for HIV that can keep people alive you should just be grateful and get on with it, but there can still be lots of problems in dealing with HIV.
 The osteopathy I get is helping to keep things under control.
 I don’t know what I would have done if this clinic had not been started: it is fantastic that my doctor steered me here.”Sally, patient

 Appointments at the Royal Free Clinic are free of charge.

 At the Blanchard Clinic the first six appointments are offered free of charge.
 Subsequent appointments are charged at the general clinic rate of £32 (£15 concessionary, £24 community partners).